Solar PV STC Assignment Form

 - Assign the right to create STCs to your solar retailer or installer, in exchange for a discount on the upfront cost of your system, or

-- sell the certificates yourself, either through the open STC market (based on variable market prices) or through the STC Clearing House (at a fixed price of $40).
+- sell the certificates yourself, either through the open STC market (based on variable market prices) or through the STC Clearing House.

 The number of certificates (and hence the total value) will depend upon the amount of electricity the system creates or displaces.
 For eg, larger solar PV systems should generate more electricity and therefore a higher number of STCs.

 If you choose to assign the right to create STCs to your solar retailer or installer, you will need to sign a Solar PV STC Assignment Form.

 The Clean Energy Regulator (CER) is a Federal Government statutory authority established to oversee the implementation of the Large-scale Renewable Energy Target (LRET) and the Small-Scale Renewable Energy Scheme (SRES).

 Phone: 1300 553 542